osic/ref-impl-kolla/documents/ease-of-use/Overview.md

 __Note: These steps need to be performed on the deployment host.__

 __If you have provisioned your own nodes and are in `osic-prep` container exit from `osic-prep` container and log in to the deployment host.
-If not provided by the operator, you will find the Deployment host IP from `hosts` file created in previous steps,__
+If not provided by the operator, you will find the Deployment host IP from `hosts` file created in previous steps.__

-__If you are deploying Openstack on nodes that are already provisioned, you will find your information about target and deployment hosts from `/etc/hosts` file present in your deployment host. __
+__If you are deploying Openstack on nodes that are already provisioned, you will find your information about target and deployment hosts from `/etc/hosts` file present in your deployment host.__

 The process consists of two parts: